Royal Netherlands Meteorological Institute: History

-KNMI was established by royal decree of King William III on 21 January 1854 under the title "Royal Meteorological Observatory".
+KNMI was established by royal decree of King William III on 31 January 1854 under the title "Royal Meteorological Observatory".
 Professor C. H. D. Buys Ballot was appointed as the first Director.
 The year before Professor Ballot had moved the Utrecht University Observatory to the decommissioned fort at Sonnenborgh.
 It was only later, in 1897, that the headquarters of the KNMI moved to the Koelenberg estate in De Bilt.

 The "Royal Meteorological Observatory" originally had two divisions, the land branch under Dr. Frederik Wilhelm Christiaan Krecke and the marine branch under navy Lt.
 Marin H. Jansen.

 Like Robert FitzRoy who founded the Meteorological Office in Britain the same year, Ballot was disenchanted with the non-scientific weather reports found in European newspapers at the time.
 Like the Met Office, the KNMI also pioneered daily weather predictions, which he called by a new combination "weervoorspelling" (weather prognostication).

-Research at KNMI
+Research

 Applied research at KNMI is focused on three areas: